ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 #### Frontend ####

-The frontend does only require the package manager [npm](https://www.npmjs.com/).
+The frontend does only require the package manager [npm](https://www.npmjs.com/) (>= v3).
-It is preferred to install it along with [nodeJS](https://nodejs.org/).
+It is preferred to install it along with [nodeJS](https://nodejs.org/), as the version that comes via APT is insufficient (only v1.4).
+The installation was tested with npm version 3.10.8, but it should also work with other versions of 3+.

-To install npm via APT, use: `apt-get install npm`
+It does also not work to install nodejs via APT, as it will not install npm at all.

 ### Build & Install the Applications ###